 When you Arrive:

-Please maintain space between dogs before, during, and after class.
+Please maintain space between arriving/departing dogs before and after class.
 Do not allow your dog to approach another dog to sniff--not all dogs will be welcoming of your pup's advances.
 Again, this is for you and your pet's safety.
 Thank you for understanding.

 Food Rewards: anything your dog or puppy loves!
 Food rewards should be very small and easily swallowed.
 No crunchy milk-bone type rewards, please.
 Suggestions include:

 • regular puppy food (in a plastic baggie with pea-sized hot dog bites for added appeal)

 In consideration of their safety, children under age 5 should not attend classes.
 Children aged 5-12 should attend only if accompanied by an adult who is not actively handling the dog in class.
 Adults are completely responsible for the behavior of their children.

 Our horses, goats, and donkeys love visitors, and most visitors love them.
 Feel free to approach the fence--it's hard to resist a sweet whinny or the goat calls--but please do not reach over the fence or through the fence.
 Fingers can easily be mistaken for cookies...Also, no matter how much any of them beg, please do not feed any of the animals.
 They require special diets to stay healthy.

 We do love to help bring the "farm experience" to others, so if you would like to schedule a farm visit or educational tour, please let us know.
 We require a signed liability release for farm animal interactions.

 Please feel free to download the PDF of the information above to help prepare for class here.